vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 Please implement the following using NodeJS and React (or your favorite frontend framework of choice).
 Feel free to work with JS or TS.

 ## Backend API

+The REST API will have to simple GET endpoints that aggregate patient data from the EHR api.

+### Endpoint #1

+Input: A string indicating a specific date in the format YYYY-MM-DD

+**Goal: Will be used to populate a front end UI that lists all appointments for a given day, along with extra information on the patient that attended the appointment.**

+Functionality:

+For the given input, this endpoint must do the following:

+- Query and get all appointments that occurred on the specified input day for all client_ids (client_id = a specific medical practice)
+- For each patient that had a specific appointment on the input day, fetch the following extra data attributes:
+  - First Name
+  - Last Name
+  - Phone number
+  - Date of birth
+  - Name of any medication they are on
+- Return a final JSON payload with all aggregated data for each appointment
+  - Will be used to populate a front end UI that lists all appointments for a given day, along with extra information on the patient that attended the appointment.

+### Endpoint #2

+Input: The unique identifier for a patient. (patient_id)

+**Goal: Will be used to populate a front end UI that lists all appointments for a specific patient along with extra information on the patient.**

+Functionality:

+For the given input, this endpoint must do the following:

+- Find all appointments the specific input patient has had accross all client_ids
+- Query extra attributes on the patient such as:
+  - First Name
+  - Last Name
+  - Phone number
+  - Date of birth
+  - Name of any medication they are on
+- Returns a final JSON payload with all aggregated data for the patient and a list of all their appointments.

+# Frontend UI

+Goal: Implement a **barebones** front end interface that displays calls the two newly added endpoints and displays the data in a simple list.

+The front end should be able to accept user input and make the relevant API calls to the wapper EHR API.

+A simple unordered list that displays the data and is hydrated by the JSON responses is perfectly fine.